The Problem with Income

 Friedman pays for the cost of his system by eliminating most, not all, welfare programs.
 He argued that people – given financial resources – will be more efficient in solving their problems than an ever-increasing list of government social programs.
 Friedman was careful to construct his plan so that Americans would always be better off earning additional income.

-However, if implemented by itself, the negative income tax system may not work as intended.
+But if implemented by itself, the negative income tax system may not work as intended.
 If low-income Americans have more money to spend but the supply of affordable housing is not increased, some of this additional money would simply go to landlords who raise the rent.
 Additionally, employers may be tempted to offer lower wages since they know that low wage workers will always have additional money coming in.
 Also, if we do not address the need to reduce healthcare, education, and housing costs, these costs may continue to rise beyond what is financially feasible for low-income Americans.

 Would the negative income tax plan be economically feasible?